qed42/social_stats/README.txt

 5. Run cron.
 This will fetch the statistics per node and store it in database.

-6. Enable the Social Stats Views module and Social Stats Panels (can do it at step 2 itself).
+6. Enable the Social Stats Views module and/or Social Stats Panels (can do it at step 2 itself).

 ------------------------